Take in summer weather and appreciate nature with these at-home and neighborhood activities.

 Craft a wind catcher with natural items, like stems, leaves and pine cones, ribbons, paper bags, yarn and more.
 Daisies & Pie made wind catchers with a wire circle, garden string, ribbons and lavender stems.
 Inspiration Laboratories crafted one out of sticks, objects from nature and string.

-Kids can learn about the power of wind and make their own windmills with this video from PlayKids.
-Make a wind gauge to measure the power of wind in your yard with PBS.
+Kids can learn about the power of wind and measure the power of wind in your yard with PBS.

 Snack Time